Geor9i/Busy-Days/README.md

 - **User Registration:** Register an account to access the service and start creating schedules.
 - **Customizable Schedules:** Configure all relevant information for your business, including open times, job role hierarchy, and employee roster details.
 - **Employee Management:** Maintain employee rosters with essential data such as availability and days off.
 - **Flexible Schedule Creation:** Easily create weekly schedules by adding shifts.
-The scheduler will provide alerts for errors in staff availability or business requirements and give a general score of the schedule.
+The scheduler will provide alerts for errors in staff availability or business requirements.
 - **Future Potential:** Automatic scheduling functionality is planned for future implementation.

 ## Technology Stack